My steam cleaner is filthy

 Cleaning

-The answer to 'my steam cleaner is filthy' is that a dirty steam cleaner is a common issue and can be caused by a variety of factors, including mineral buildup, leftover cleaning solution, or simply regular use over time.
-Symptoms may include poor cleaning performance, water leaks, or strange odors coming from the machine.
+The answer to 'my steam cleaner is filthy' is that a dirty steam cleaner is a common issue that can be caused by a buildup of dirt, grime, and mineral deposits from regular use.
+Symptoms may include decreased cleaning performance, leaks, or a foul odor coming from the machine.

 Step-by-Step Guide